The Word of

 through the (could it have been divinely prepared ?) instrument of the Greek language...the

-prevailing language of the entire known world of 300 BC-300 AD.
-These were in common use in the
+prevailing language of the entire known world of the 600 years of 300 BC-300 AD.
+These texts were in common use in the

 days of the Apostles.

-- apostolic cannon: by the time of the death (about 90 AD) of
+- apostolic canon: by the time of the death (about 90 AD) of

 John...who outlived all the other Apostles...had, with the other true believer leaders,